hbjorgo/Maxustech-MW0582TR11/README.md

 - Tx

-- Vin: 5V power
+- Vin: 5V - 18V power
-- Gnd: ground
+- Gnd: 0V
-- Vout: a signal that is normally low (0V), but high (5V) for some time when movement is detected
+- Vout: a signal that is normally low (0V), but pulses high to Vin for DELAY (see below) seconds when movement is detected
-- Rx and Tx are for serial communication (5V) (512000 baud)
+- Rx and Tx are for serial communication (512000 baud).
+Use it to configure the module

 ## Configuration